 She had a special interest in women’s issues, chairing the Ontario women’s organization Voice of Positive Women for more than a decade, and has been involved in these issues internationally as well.
 Two years ago, Louise began similar work in the cancer area and is presently a Health Policy Consultant with Save Your Skin Foundation.
 She has been recognized by many organizations for her work, including receiving an Honorary Doctorate of Laws from her alma mater, Queen’s Law School; the Order of Ontario from the Province of Ontario; and two Queen Elizabeth II medals.

-Taylor Tomko (B.A) is currently a student in the Masters in English program at the University of British Columbia with a Social Sciences and Humanities Research Council of Canada Graduate Scholarship, and her academic record holds multiple conference presentations and essay publications.
+Taylor Tomko (BA, MA) is currently a PhD candidate at Western University with a Social Sciences and Humanities Research Council of Canada Doctoral Scholarship, and her academic record holds multiple conference presentations and essay publications.
 Taylor has a long history with the Save Your Skin Foundation, which began with volunteering for the organization while she was in high school, until she accepted a permanent position with the Foundation in 2014.
 Since then, she has brought her writing expertise to the Foundation as a Project Coordinator and Content Writer.
 Taylor’s other work experience includes University of British Columbia Access and Diversity, and she continues to volunteer for literary initiatives in Vancouver.

 The experience Taylor’s family had with melanoma inspired the creation of the Save Your Skin Foundation, which strives to lessen the burden of melanoma on patients in any way possible.
 Therefore, she is pleased to be able to transfer her academic skills to the not-for-profit sector, and to be able to educate the public about skin cancer and how to prevent it, and directly help melanoma patients and survivors.